James Norcliffe

-James Norcliffe is a novelist, short story writer, poet, editor, teacher and educator.
+James Samuel Norcliffe (born 3 March 1946) is a New Zealand novelist, short story writer, poet, editor, teacher and educator.
 His work has been widely published and he has been the recipient of a number of writing residencies.
 Several of his books have been shortlisted for or won awards, including The Loblolly Boy which won the New Zealand Post Junior Fiction Award in 2010.
 He lives at Church Bay, Lyttelton Harbour, New Zealand.

 Biography

 James Norcliffe was born on 3 March 1946 in Greymouth.
-Some of his favourite books as a child were classics such as Coral Island, Treasure Island, The Heroes, Swiss Family Robinson, Alice in Wonderland and Wind in the Willows, Elleston Trevor’s The Island of the Pines, and the Just William books and Bunter.
+Some of his favourite books as a child were classics such as Coral Island, Treasure Island, The Heroes, Swiss Family Robinson, Alice in Wonderland and Wind in the Willows, Elleston Trevor's The Island of the Pines, and the Just William books and Bunter.

 He is a teacher, writer and editor and has published several collections of poetry and a number of novels for children and young adults.
 His work has been published widely in journals both in New Zealand (including Landfall, Islands and Sport) and overseas, and his short stories for children have been widely anthologised.
 He has been poetry and short story editor of takahē magazine and poetry editor of the Christchurch Press, and has worked closely with the Christchurch School for Young Writers, including editing the annual Re-Draft anthologies.
 With Joanna Preston, he collected earthquake poems written in the weeks and months after the 2010 Canterbury Earthquake and subsequent earthquakes, and edited Leaving the Red Zone, an anthology of 148 poems by 87 poets from across New Zealand.
 With Elizabeth Smither, he was judge of the 2016 Flash Fiction Day competition.

 He has appeared at a number of festivals and other book events including the Queensland Poetry Festival (2008), the International Poetry Festival in Medellin, Colombia, (2010), the Trois Rivieres International Poetry Festival in Quebec (2011) and the WORD Christchurch Festival (2018).

 James Norcliffe has lived in or near Christchurch for much of his life, apart from spells in China (in the 1980s) and Brunei Darussalam (in the 1990s).
 He is married with two children and lives with his wife at Church Bay, Lyttelton Harbour.